imperva/terraform-provider-incapsula/website/docs/r/account_user.html.markdown

 # incapsula_account_user

-Provides an Account User resource.
+Provides an account user resource.
-Each Account has the option to create users with roles assigned to it.
-This resource allows you to add them.
+This resource enables you to create users in an account and assign roles to them.

-The user roles should be added as ids and may be taken from `incapsula_account_role` resources as reference.
+The user roles should be added as ids which can be taken from `incapsula_account_role` resources as reference.
-In addition, the default account roles may be taken from `incapsula_account_roles` datasource.
+In addition, the default account roles may be taken from the `incapsula_account_roles` data source.

-This data source contains the Administrator and Reader default role ids.
+This resource also provides the option to assign users to subaccounts.

-This resource give also the option to assign users to SubAccounts, the usage is the same but the behavior differ a bit.
+The usage is the same but the behavior differs slightly.
-Please look at the 'SubAccount User Assignment Usage' example for more details
+See the 'SubAccount User Assignment Usage' example below for more details.

 ## Example Usage